poetician/arcolinuxd-iso/README.md

 Addendum 04: Dmenu working with MOD+F12.
 Since workspaces up to 22 use keybinds that can be re-assigned, immediately some Arco standard bindings can be assigned, and will be.

 Addendum 05: Capable of taking screenshots from the script in terminal, but not from keybind.
-Picom might be the culprit for breaking the confict.
+Picom might be the culprit for breaking the config.
 Many lines commented out to get back in.